DKFZ-ODCF/ACEseqWorkflow/README.ACEseqWorkflow.txt

 == Run flags / switches

 Switch                      Default Description
-runWithSv                   true    By default, the workflow will try to use an SV file for breakpoints allowMissingSVFile          false   Allows the workflow to stop without an error, if the SV file does not exist
+SV                          true    By default, the workflow will try to use an SV file for breakpoints allowMissingSVFile          false   Allows the workflow to stop without an error, if the SV file does not exist

 runWithCrest          		false   Run with crest output